logto-io/logto/.changeset/witty-rivers-laugh.md

 ---
-"@logto/core": minor
+"@logto/core": patch
 ---

-enterprise SSO-only email identifier guard to the registration and profile fulfillment flow.
+prevent user registration and profile fulfillment with SSO-only email domains

+Email associated with SSO-enabled domains should only be used through the SSO authentication process.

 Bug fix:

-Implement the missing SSO-only email identifier guard in the user registration and profile fulfillment flow.

-- Creating a new user with a verification record containing an SSO-only email identifier should return a 422 `RequestError` with the error code `session.sso_required`.
+- Creating a new user with a verification record that contains an SSO-only email domain should return a 422 `RequestError` with the error code `session.sso_required`.

-- Updating a user profile with an SSO-only email identifier should return a 422 `RequestError` with the error code `session.sso_required`.
+- Updating a user profile with an SSO-only email domain should return a 422 `RequestError` with the error code `session.sso_required`.